bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

     </body>
   </html>
 ```
-As you can see when we add tags inside of other tags, best practice is to indent those tags.
+As you can see, when we add tags inside of other tags, best practice is to indent those tags.
 This will make it easier for you and other developers to read the code and find out exactly where elements are nested.

-(From this point, all of these elements will go within the body tags)
+(From this point, all of these elements will go within the body tags.)

 ### \<p>

-The p ("paragraph") element.
-Will render text to the screen on a new line.
+The p ("paragraph") element will render text to the screen on a new line.

 ```html
   <p>Here is a new Paragraph</p>